 Possible Reason #2: You are not selecting the focus area properly

-It’s possible that you have blurry pictures because you didn’t select the focus area properly.
+You may have blurry pictures because you didn’t select the focus area properly.
 The default setting for a new camera is to set the focus area to Wide.
 This means the camera will automatically look at the whole scene and select what to focus on.

-Sometimes it works but sometimes it’s not selecting the right thing to focus on.
+Sometimes it works, but sometimes it’s not selecting the right thing to focus on.

 To fix this, change the focus area to either center or flexible spot on your camera.

-Now, all you need to do is point the focus area to the object that you want to be sharply in focus, half press the shutter, recompose the scene and fully press the shutter.
+Now, all you need to do is point the focus area to the object that you want to be sharply in focus, half-press the shutter, recompose the scene and fully press the shutter.
 This technique is also called the focus and recompose technique in photography.

-Possible Reason #3: Your shutter speed is too low and your hands are shaking…
+Possible Reason #3: Your shutter speed is too low, and your hands are shaking…

 We often called his motion blur in photography.

 To remedy this problem, hold the camera using the correct technique to minimize shake, turn on the Image Stabilization or use a Tripod altogether.